DioxusLabs/dioxus/packages/desktop/src/readme.md

 }
 ```

-To configure the webview, menubar, and other important desktop-specific features, checkout out some of the launch configuration in the [API reference](https://docs.rs/dioxus-desktop/).
+To configure the webview, menubar, tray icon, protocols, and other desktop-specific features, check out the launch configuration in the [API reference](https://docs.rs/dioxus-desktop/).

 ## Future Steps